reallyblaised/snakemake-tutorial/README.md

 **For LHC users**: if your files are store on `eos` and you need employ the `xrootd` protocol, see the section _Accessing eos_ below.

 Now we have everything to get started.

+### Global-scope config

 Let's start at the beginnig: in our `Snakefile`, we start by importing global-scope parameters:

 ```python